C-Stein/node-milestones/02-db-driven-applications/exercises/10-auth-with-bcrypt.md

 ## Instructions

-A friend has come asked you to build an authentication module for their app.
+A friend has come and asked you to build an authentication module for their app.
 All that it needs to do is let users register and login.
 Users should be asked to register / login with a username and password combination.
 Once the user successfully logs in, display a welcome message.

 Using the npm module `bcrypt`, your friend wants you to hash user passwords and store the username and secure hash in a `PostgreSQL` database.
 Take a few minutes to read over the [`bcrypt`](https://www.npmjs.com/package/bcrypt) docs on npm.